kiki1415926/Sliding-Tile-Puzzle/A1/codesmells.md

 Delete this class.
 [In your own words, explain how you might solve this code smell: how would you refactor the code?]

+## Code Smell: [Write the code smell name]
+Bloaters
+### Code Smell Category: [Write the code smell category name]
+Long Method
+### List of classes and line numbers involved:
+*class WarehouseSimulation, line 42-97.
+* [Write a class and list of line numbers, one class per asterisk, that describe the smell]

+### Description:
+Method "start" is much longer than 15 lines of actual code.
+[In your own words, explain how this particular code smells.]

+### Solution:
+Use extract method to separate this method.
+[In your own words, explain how you might solve this code smell: how would you refactor the code?]
 ==== End template ====

 # List of code smells